ginanasseri/GoVirtualMachine/README.md

 **Usage:**
 - To run directly, use: `go run main.go`
 - To compile and create an executable use: `go build -o gvm` and `./gvm` to run program.
+- Example programs are provided in the `sun` directory.

 Once loaded, enter 'run [file]' to execute instructions, where file is a program written in the Susan instruction set.
 Some samples programs are included within the `sun` directory.
 There are also several sample files within the `vm/testdata/` directory which demonstrate error handling, including branching error handling.
 The user can continue running programs or use `exit` to exit.